princesahani137/Chocolate-web/README.md

 ChocoBliss is a premium chocolate e-commerce website showcasing handcrafted chocolates made with the finest ingredients.
 The website offers a delightful user experience for chocolate enthusiasts to browse and purchase artisanal chocolate products.

 ## Note !
 This repository contains only partial code.
 The complete project, including the backend, admin portal, and API integrations, is private.
-For access, please contact Tarun.
+For access, please contact Nishchay Sharma.

 ## Preview